coil-language/coil-lang/README.md

 ```

 There are tradeoffs to this approach, but the result is we can impl protocols specifically for ObjectLiteral's and not worry about messing up the prototype chain for every other object.

-### ES6 Classes

-ES6 classes are a limited window into the JS prototypal system.
-There are no agreed upon idiom to go beyond and extend classes after they are defined.

-### Conclusion

-Protej is very much "a JavaScript", just with shiny new syntax.

-This new syntax is here to establish idioms for how we can leverage JavaScript's OO system at scale.

 ## Inspiration